 In August 2018, the Company entered into a consulting arrangement with DevTech Environment Limited ("DevTech") to provide business development services to increase the customer base of the Company.
 DevTech also contributed cash consideration in exchange for a 10% interest in a consolidated subsidiary.
 The 10% interest is reflected as non-controlling interest in the Company's condensed consolidated financial statements.
 DevTech purchased 10% of a note payable due to an affiliate of the Company.
-As of March 31, 2020 and December 31, 2019, \$715 and \$815 was owed to DevTech on the note payable, respectively.
-The outstanding note payable due to DevTech is included in Other long-term liabilities on the condensed consolidated balance sheets.
-For the three months ended March 31, 2020 and 2019, interest expense on the note payable due to DevTech was \$19 and \$22, respectively; no interest has been paid and accrued interest has been recognized within Accrued liabilities on the condensed consolidated balance sheets.
-As of March 31, 2020 and December 31, 2019, \$343 and \$443 was due from DevTech, respectively.
+As of June 30, 2020 and December 31, 2019, \$715 and \$815 was owed to DevTech on the note payable, respectively.
+The outstanding note payable due to DevTech is included in Other long-term liabilities on the condensed consolidated balance sheets as of June 30, 2020.
+The interest expense on the note payable due to DevTech was \$19 and \$24 for the three months ended June 30, 2020 and 2019, respectively, and \$38 and \$46 for the six months ended June 30, 2020 and 2019, respectively.
+No interest has been recognized within Accrued expenses on the condensed consolidated balance sheets.
+As of June 30, 2020 and December 31, 2019, \$343 and \$443 was due from DevTech, respectively.